 After getting on the ride and securing yourself, there should always be ride operators that come around to double check that you’re safely strapped in.
 If you don’t feel secure, it’s better disembark from the ride rather than risk your safety.
 Roller coasters travel at fast speeds in different directions with a good amount of force and in many cases, the only thing holding you in your seat are bars or seatbelts.
 You should be able to feel confident in the ride’s safety before it starts moving.

-The personal injury and accident lawyers at Neinstein & Associates have handled accident injuries for clients throughout Ontario for over 45 years.
+The personal injury and accident lawyers at Neinstein Personal Injury Lawyers have handled accident injuries for clients throughout Ontario for over 45 years.
 We understand the effect injuries can have on your life and we’re experienced in assisting you through your claim, but also your recovery.
 Call us at 416-920-4242.
 Set up a free consultation and come talk with us.